botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 ### dbIncr

-`dbIncr` is quite a handy function, as it increases the value inside the entry by the given increment and returns the increased value in the same moment, allowing you to save it to a variable.
-Said increment can be any valid number, so integers and floats.
-Do note, however, that the return type of `dbIncr` is always a float.
-So if you are using integers as increment and plan to use them as such, please don't forget to convert them.
-Now let us take a quick look at the syntax.
+`dbIncr` increases the value of the entry by the given number and returns the incremented value in the same action, allowing you to further use the value.
+Said increment can be any valid number, that is, integers and float.
+Do note, however, that the return type of `dbIncr` is always a float, even if you use an integer for the increment argument.

 ```go
 {{dbIncr <UserID> <Key> <Increment>}}
 ```

-What's also noteworthy is the fact that `dbIncr` sets the value to the given increment, shouldn't the entry exist already.
+`dbIncr` also conveniently initializes a database entry to the given increment should one with the given UserID and Key not already exist.
 Try thinking about how you would implement a custom command that increases a given entry by a set amount, gets the value, but also sets a new entry if it doesn't already exist.

 ```go
 {{$db := dbGet .User.ID "someKey"}}